joaomilho/what-is-programming-curry-on/README.md

 >
 > -- <cite>Fred Brooks, The Computer Scientist as Toolsmith II</cite> <sup>12</sup>

 In any event, this view haven't yet died, or, at least, its main goal still motivates, and will always motivate, even if our aspirations are lower.
-But its survival as a full-blown paradigm depends on major breakthoughs in our understanding of the concept of mind.
+But its survival as a full-blown paradigm depends on major breakthroughs in our understanding of the concept of mind.

 ### 4. Programming as mathematics